The campus where Ted Bundy abducted Donna Gail Manson

 Crime Scene Location in Olympia, Washington

 On March 12th, 1974, Donna Gail Manson disappeared after leaving this dorm building on the Evergreen State College campus in Olympia, Washington.

 Although serial killer Ted Bundy eventually confessed to murdering the 19-year-old, her remains have never been found.

 The disappearance of Donna Manson

 At around 7 p.m. on March 12th, 1974, Manson left her dorm room to attend a folk dancing class at the College Activities Building on campus.

 For example, Bundy may have approached the young college student and asked her to help him carry something to his car.

 Another possibility is that they crossed paths somewhere else.
-This is because a campus security guard reported seeing Donna multiple times on a nearby road between 8 p.m. and 9:30 p.m.
+This is because a campus security guard reported seeing Manson multiple times on a nearby road between 8 p.m. and 9:30 p.m.
 By that stage, the jazz recital would have been in full swing.

-Donna was a partier who liked to hitchhike and couch surf.
+Manson was a partier who liked to hitchhike and couch-surf.
 She also had a habit of leaving for days at a time.
-Because of this, it took nearly a week for one of her roommates to report her missing.
+Consequently, it took nearly a week for one of her roommates to report her missing.

-By the time the investigation into her disappearance kicked into gear, many students and staff members had already left the campus for spring break.
-Unfortunately, this meant that the police didn't get the chance to interview a number of key witnesses until the end of March.
+When the investigation into her disappearance kicked into gear, many students and staff members had already left the campus for spring break.
+Unfortunately, this meant that the police didn't get the chance to interview a number of witnesses until the end of March.

-As a result, it is likely that many small and seemingly unimportant details were lost to the passage of time.
+By that stage, many small and seemingly unimportant details may have been lost to the passage of time.

 He also made the highly dubious claim that he had reduced the teenager's skull to ashes by burning it in the fireplace of his girlfriend's house.

-Sadly, despite two searches of the suspected burial site, investigators were unable to find any trace of Donna's body.
+Unfortunately, despite two searches of the suspected burial site, investigators were unable to find any trace of her remains.